wp-plugins/job-manager/readme.txt

 * CHANGED: Category widget can now hide empty categories
 * CHANGED: Job edit date selector now opens with button, rather than on click
 * CHANGED: Display an error to users if there was a problem with file upload
+* CHANGED: Job saving success message now has yellow background, to fit in with WP style
 * FIXED: Some PHP warnings
 * FIXED: HTML errors in Admin
 * FIXED: Admin menu now uses handles rather than file references